 *After applying for benefits it takes 6 - 8 weeks before you will receive a Certificate of Eligibility in the mail.
 This Certificate of Eligibility is your proof that you are indeed eligible to receive funds under the GI Bill.
 Please see a sample Certificate of Eligibility here:

 If you need to check on the status of your application once you have applied, you can do so via the GI Bill hotline:

-The Certifying Official (Assistant Registrar) here at Clinton Community College will need a copy of this letter in order to certify you to begin receiving these funds and to also be able to give you a Request for Deferral.
+The Certifying Official (Financial Aid Office) here at Clinton Community College will need a copy of this letter in order to certify you to begin receiving these funds and to also be able to give you a Request for Deferral.
 A signed Request for Deferral is what you will need to defer any portion of your college bill.
 This means that you should apply for benefits through the VA no later than 8 weeks prior to the beginning of the semester in which you wish to enroll if this is your only available method of payment.

 2) Consult with our Consumer Protection and College Planning web page before applying; which can be found here: